Sulla: Civil war

-For 82 BC, the consular elections returned Gnaeus Papirius Carbo, in his third consulship, with the younger Gaius Marius, the son of the seven-time consul, who was then twenty-six.
-The remainder of 83 BC was dedicated to recruiting for the next year's campaign amid poor weather: Quintus Sertorius had raised a considerable force in Etruria, but was alienated from the consuls by the election of Gaius Marius' son rather than himself and so left to his praetorian province of Hispania Citerior; Sulla repudiated recognition of any treaties with the Samnites, whom he did not consider to be Roman citizens due to his rejection of Marius and Cinna's deal in 87 BC.
+For 82 BC, the consular elections returned Gnaeus Papirius Carbo, in his third consulship, with the younger Gaius Marius, son of the seven-time consul, who was then twenty-six.
+The remainder of 83 BC was dedicated to recruiting for the next year's campaign amid poor weather: Quintus Sertorius had raised a considerable force in Etruria, but was alienated from the consuls by the election of Gaius Marius's son rather than himself and so left to his praetorian province of Hispania Citerior; Sulla repudiated recognition of any treaties with the Samnites, whom he did not consider to be Roman citizens due to his rejection of Marius and Cinna's deal in 87 BC.

-Fighting in 83 BC began with reverses for Sulla's opponents: their governors in Africa and Sardinia were deposed.
+Fighting in 82 BC began with reverses for Sulla's opponents: their governors in Africa and Sardinia were deposed.
 When the campaign in Italy started, two theatres emerged, with Sulla facing the younger Marius in the south and Metellus Pius facing Carbo in the north.
 Marius, buttressed by Samnite support, fought a long and hard battle with Sulla at Sacriportus that resulted in defeat when five of his cohorts defected.
 After the battle, Marius withdrew to Praeneste and was there besieged.

-After the younger Marius' defeat, Sulla had the Samnite war captives massacred, which triggered an uprising in his rear.
+After the younger Marius's defeat, Sulla had the Samnite war captives massacred, which triggered an uprising in his rear.
 He left one of his allies, Quintus Lucretius Afella to maintain the siege at Praeneste and moved for Rome.
 At the same time, the younger Marius sent word to assemble the Senate and purge it of suspected Sullan sympathisers: the urban praetor Lucius Junius Brutus Damasippus then had four prominent men killed at the ensuing meeting.
-The purge did little to strengthen resolve and when Sulla arrived at Rome, the city opened its gates and his opponents fled.
-Sulla had his enemies declared hostes, probably from outside the pomerium, and after assembling an assembly where he apologised for the ongoing war, left to fight Carbo in Etruria.
+The purge did little to strengthen resolve; when Sulla arrived at Rome, the city opened its gates and his opponents fled.
+Sulla had his enemies declared hostes, probably from outside the pomerium, and he addressed an assembly where he apologised for the war.
+He then left to fight Carbo in Etruria.